THINGS TO KNOW (FAQ)

 re-entries, so bowl with the partner you really want to bowl with first!

-The Doubles is an experiment, but we think it might be really popular-
+The Doubles is still a bit of an experiment, but we think it might be really popular-

-The Open Scratch Division first place scholarship is now guaranteed at a
+The Open Scratch Division first place scholarship remains guaranteed at a

 Not bad, huh?